susom/wdl-etl/README.md

     * Version (suffix of the dataset)
     * Release Group (personal preference, can be anything)
     * Main Access Entries (emails of users/Service Accounts that will require access to the created datasets, tables, etc.)
-* In your terminal window, navigate into the "wdl" folder
+* In your terminal window, navigate into the `wdl` folder
-* Navigate down one more folder into "workflow"
+* Navigate down one more folder into `workflow`
-* In the terminal/command line, run the following command `miniwdl run main.wdl -i input.json`
+* In the terminal/command line, run the following command: `miniwdl run main.wdl -i input.json`